yongge1028/KafkaStreamingPOC/README.md

 This project is a spark streaming project which consumes data from a kafka topic, output's data to a kafka topic and writes the data to hdfs.

+This project reads from a configuration file in the same directory as the maven packaged jar file called application.conf which overrides the inetrnal packaged application.conf file in the 'resources' folder of the maven packed jar file.

 It also contains a random netflow generator to genrate large volumes of netflow data into hdfs.

 A copy of hive-site.xml will need to be put in ${SPAK_HOME}/conf for spark to work correctly with the hive context in spark e.g.